stanley-fork/WFGY/TensionUniverse/BlackHole/Q124_scalable_oversight_and_evaluation.md

 2. A systematic study of several oversight configurations for a strong model family, as in Experiment 1, that shows a robust relationship between tension measures and realized safety performance.
 3. An independent reproduction by a separate group that implements the same encoding on a different system family and domain.

 These steps remain strictly within the effective layer.
 They operate on observable summaries and finite evaluation libraries, not on hidden TU generative rules.

 ### 9.3 Long term role in the TU program

 In the long run, Q124 is expected to serve as:

-* The reference node for oversight and evaluation problems in the AI cluster, defining common observables and tension measures.
+* the reference node for oversight and evaluation problems in the AI cluster, defining common observables and tension measures,
-* A bridge between mathematical and socio technical nodes, by treating oversight as a structured tension field rather than only as policy.
+* a bridge between mathematical and socio technical nodes, by treating oversight as a structured tension field rather than only as policy,
-* A testing ground for WFGY and TU based tools that aim to stabilize reasoning and evaluation in regimes where human intuition alone is no longer sufficient.
+* a testing ground for WFGY and TU based tools that aim to stabilize reasoning and evaluation in regimes where human intuition alone is no longer sufficient.

+As verification levels rise, Q124 components should become standard tools for evaluating and comparing AI systems along oversight dimensions.

 ---